spring-io/dataflow.spring.io/content/documentation/pages/1-installation/3-kubernetes/2-helm.md

 guide to create the secret.

-Once you have created the secret, you can use the `imagePullSecret` property to set the secret to use, as the following example shows:
+Once you have created the secret, you can use the `imagePullSecret` property to set the secret to use, as follows:

 ```properties
 deployer.<app>.kubernetes.imagePullSecret=mysecret